I spent way too many years in the rat race waking up early to a noisy alarm clock and checking my phone first thing for morning emails and text.

 Sometimes he would be more active by meditating as he practiced punching and kicking.

 Sometimes I like to use a positive mantra and chant inside my head.
-If you have a thought come into your mind simply set it aside and continue to breath and chant mantras.
+If you have a negative thought come into your mind simply set it aside and continue to breath and chant mantras.

 TIP #6: MOVEMENT